The New England Journal of Medicine October 19, 2017

 Tested

-Apixaban plus P2Y12 inhibitor
+Apixaban plus a P2Y12 inhibitor (without aspirin)

 Population